Davy Crockett: Television

 Walt Disney adapted Crockett's stories into a television miniseries titled Davy Crockett, which aired in 1954 and 1955 on Walt Disney's Disneyland.
 The series popularized the image of Crockett, portrayed by Fess Parker, wearing a coonskin cap, and originated the song "The Ballad of Davy Crockett".
 The first three parts of the series were edited into a feature-length movie for theaters.

-Crockett's stories were adapted by French animation studio Studios Animage into a 1994 animated series titled Davy Crockett.
+Crockett's stories were used by the French animation Studios Animage for a 1994 animated series titled Davy Crockett.

 A 2009 episode of MythBusters tested whether Crockett could split a bullet in half on the blade of an ax 40 yd away, and concluded that it would indeed be possible to do so.

 Film

 In films, Crockett has been played by: